Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Conclusion

 \section{Conclusion}

-In this work, we introduced a multistage TRPO\_PPO reinforcement learning algorithm designed to overcome the challenges of modeling single-cell perturbation effects in the rugged and nonconvex Waddington landscape.
-By combining the curvature-aware, trust-region updates of TRPO with the sample-efficient fine-tuning of PPO, our approach successfully balances stability, exploration, and efficiency.
-Across RNA, ATAC, and joint multimodal datasets, the TRPO\_PPO pipeline consistently outperformed PPO baseline, achieving substantial improvements in accuracy, F1, and precision-recall metrics, while dramatically reducing reconstruction error and boosting correlation with ground-truth expression.

-These results demonstrated that the optimization trajectory, not just the final model, plays a critical role in navigating the high-dimensional landscape of gene expression.
-The conservative initialization of TRPO enables the policy to escape poor local optima, while PPO efficiently exploits the favorable basin to refine predictions.
-This synergy translates into robust generalization across modalities, indicating that our approach not only identifies correct perturbation responses but also places cells into biologically plausible attractor states.

-Beyond its immediate performance gains, the multistage TRPO\_PPO framework provides a general principle for perturbation modeling in systems biology: coupling curvature-aware initialization with efficient local refinement can enhance convergence in nonconvex settings.
+We designed a digital twin model for single-cell perturbation analysis.
+It was made up of simulated hardware and software for measuring the similarities between experimental perturbation trajectories and simulated or insilico perturbation trajectories.
+Additionally, we introduced a two-stage TRPO\_PPO framework.
+The two-stage TRPO\_PPO framework provided a general principle for perturbation modeling in systems biology by coupling curvature-aware initialization with efficient local refinement.
+It was able to enhance convergence in nonconvex settings.
 Future directions include extending this approach to multi-agent reinforcement learning systems, as well as improving activation functions, optimizers, and loss function formulations to better escape local optima in the Waddington landscape.
+Also, the proposed framework can be extended beyond transcriptomics to other biological context such as proteomics, multi-omics, and multi-modal.
 In addition, integrating machine learning methods for the detection of class II antigens could expand the applicability of our framework to immunogenomics and related biomedical domains.
+Moreover, we can consider a cross-species generalization scenario, where we train on a particular species and test on another species.